7. Multiplicative Functionals#

 investors don’t have risk-based preferences that can induce a multiplicative martingale in a cumulative stochastic discount factor process.[2]

 Under these two restrictions, we could identify the \(L^s\) as the likelihood ratio for investor beliefs relative to the baseline probability distribution.
 Thus, the implied martingale component in the cumulative stochastic discount factor identifies the subjective beliefs of investors.
 Using this change of measure, the limiting long-term risk compensations derived in the previous section are zero.
-These assumptions allow for the “Ross recovery” of investor beliefs.[2]
+These assumptions facilitate “Ross recovery” of investor beliefs.[3]

 7.9.2.
 Restricting the martingale increment with limited asset market data#

-Suppose we impose rational expectations by endowing investors with knowledge of the data generating process.
+Initially, suppose we impose rational expectations by endowing investors with knowledge of the data generating process.
 With limited asset market data we cannot identify the martingale component to cumulative stochastic discount factor process without additional model restrictions.
 We can, however, obtain potentially useful bounds on the martingale increment.
-For some applications, in addition to that of [Alvarez and Jermann, 2005], see []and [], among others.
-We know that as a stochastic process the implied martingale has some peculiar behavior and the martingale and transient components can be correlated the transient components Nevertheless, the implied probability measure can be well behaved.
-Consequently, in contrast to [Alvarez and Jermann, 2005], [], and [], we use the increment as a device to represent conditional probabilities instead of just as a random variable.
+For some applications, in addition to those of [Alvarez and Jermann, 2005], [Bakshi and Chabi-Yo, 2012], see [Koijen et al., 2010]and [Lustig et al., 2019], among others.
+We know that the implied martingale has some peculiar limiting behavior and that martingale and transient components can be correlated.
+Nevertheless, the implied probability measure can be well behaved.
+Consequently, in contrast to the references just cited, we use the increment as a device to represent conditional probabilities instead of just as a random variable.
 Extensions of these same methods can be used to study restrictions on subjective beliefs implied by asset prices.

 There is a substantial literature on divergence measures for probability densities.
 Relative entropy is an important example.
 More generally, consider a convex function \(\phi\) that is zero when evaluated at one.
 Jensen’s inequality implies that